-The Department of Sociology at the University of Surrey invites applications from excellent candidates for PhD studentships covering fees and maintenance for October 2016 entry.
+The Department of Sociology at the University of Surrey invites applications from excellent candidates for PhD studentships covering fees (including international fees) and maintenance for October 2017 entry.

-• Internal studentships: these university-funded studentships are available for top-quality Home or International students, covering tuition fees at the Home/EU rate and maintenance at current research-council rates for a full-time or part-time PhD.
-Unsuccessful ESRC DTC candidates can be considered for the internal studentship competition without a separate application.
+These university-funded studentships are available for top-quality Home/EU or Overseas students, covering full tuition fees and maintenance at current UK research-council rates for a full-time PhD.

 We welcome applications from prospective doctoral students in a wide range of subject areas within sociology and related areas such as criminology and media.
 We cover a range of substantive areas and research methods, including qualitative research approaches, mixed methods, statistical analysis of large and complex datasets and social simulation.
 Key research areas include: